World’s Best Beaches

 Port Gregory Beach

-The beach at Port Gregory extends less than two kilometres to the south east and about a kilometre to the north-west.
+The beach at Port Gregory (WA Beach 1120) extends less than two kilometres to the south east and about a kilometre to the north-west.
 Great for swimming and fishing.
 Some bottlenose dolphins came inside the barrier reef when we were there.

 Lt.
 B.F.
 Helpman of the colonial schooner Champion named this port after brothers Augustus and Frank Gregory in 1849.

-Unsurprisingly, Reef Beach received its name because of the fringing reef that extends for about seven kilometres, approximately 50 to 200 metres offshore.
+Unsurprisingly, Reef Beach (WA Beach 323) received its name because of the fringing reef that extends for about seven kilometres, approximately 50 to 200 metres offshore.

-We visited Reef Beach during the 2018 Australia Day break.
+One of our visits to Reef Beach was during the 2018 Australia Day break.

 In Shark Bay is one of only two beaches in the world made entirely of shells – Shell Beach.
-This amazing 110 kilometre of L’Haridon Bight is made up of billions of tiny coquina bivalve shells.
+This amazing beach in L’Haridon Bight is made up of billions of tiny coquina bivalve shells.

-In 2017 it was named by National Geographic as one of the world’s top 21 beaches.
+In 2017 Shell Beach (WA Beach 1394) was named by National Geographic as one of the world’s top 21 beaches.

-Tooregullup Beach extends south from Gordon Inlet – the access point to the beach – eight kilometres Whalebone Point.
+Tooregullup Beach (WA Beach 298) extends south from Gordon Inlet – the access point to the beach – eight kilometres Whalebone Point.
 It is in the larger Doubtful Islands Bay, fifteen kilometres east of Bremer Bay.